xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 While it is a basic support of the `stackalloc` operator (I haven't implemented anything for array allocation for example), that's all we need to do to generate IL bytecode for at least a simple usecase.

-Again, this whole serie of prototypes should not be considered as fully tested or safe.
+Again, this whole series of prototypes should not be considered as fully tested or safe.
 They are just proof of concept!

 # Implementation in CoreCLR